2C-AL

-2C-AL is a drug from the substituted phenethylamine family which acts as an agonist of the 5-HT_{2A} receptor, with an EC_{50} of 2.15 nM at 5-HT_{2A} vs 77.71 nM at 5-HT_{2B}, and produces a head-twitch response in animal studies.
+2C-AL, also known as 4-allyl-2,5-dimethoxyphenethylamine, is a drug from the substituted phenethylamine family which acts as an agonist of the 5-HT_{2A} receptor, with an EC_{50} of 2.15 nM at 5-HT_{2A} vs. 77.71 nM at 5-HT_{2B}, and produces a head-twitch response in animal studies.
 It was first discussed as a hypothetical compound in Daniel Trachsel's 2013 review of the field after his successful synthesis of the related compounds 2C-V and 2C-YN, and finally synthesised by a team at Gilgamesh Pharmaceuticals in 2020 using a different synthetic route from that employed by Trachsel.
+It is a controlled substance in Canada under phenethylamine blanket-ban language.